zawartaaj/Lockstep/README.md

 To keep the simulation running at a high frame rate, a number of simulation steps are carried out between each input syncing step.
 This ratio is currently fixed to a number which is reasonable for current typical use cases, but would ideally be dynamically optimized for the limitations of the current users.

+##approach
+I've tried to keep the server dumb (so it doesn't need to change much) and the clients smart.
+Currently, the server just acts as a relay for client messages.
+Clients connect to the server, and then to specific channels in which they can relay messages as well as receive notifications of clients entering and leaving the station.
+The messages which the clients use the server to relay are effectively opaque to the server.

+##todo
+- protocol versioning (on both distributed objects layer and RelayServer layer)

+##notes
+There are two different VSCode run scripts

 ## Development & how to develop and run locally
 This demo project was written using the VSCode IDE and has launch scripts (the the .vscode folder) that make developing/debugging it in VSCode convenient.